 Iranian student leader who shot to prominence during the Tehran University uprising of 1999.
 After being pictured on the front cover of The Economist waving the bloodied clothing of an injured contemporary, the 21-year-old undergraduate was sentenced to death in camera by a Revolutionary Court for sullying the name of the Islamic Republic.
 The tariff was subsequently commuted to 15 years in prison.
-Given temporary release in early 2005 following an outcry from human rights groups, Batebi skipped bail and is now on the run.
+Given temporary release in early 2005 following an outcry from human rights groups, Batebi skipped bail and went on the run.
+He was reportedly re-arrested on 27 July and taken to an undisclosed place of detention, believed to be Evin Prison in Tehran.